 7. SRC is Available During Adjustment

 SRC is available for questions during the adjustment period to secure a successful adoption.
-When you are ready SRC registers the chip free of charge.
+SRC does not registers the microchip until you are ready and feel the adoption is what you want.
 If you decide that your adoption is not working out, you may NOT sell or give away this dog.
 It must come back to SRC.

 Federal Tax Id #27-0061326

 Schnauzer Rescue of the Carolinas, Inc. (SRC) is a 501(c)(3) non-profit organization -- all of our adoption donations go toward helping care for other rescued Schnauzers and Honorary Schnauzers in need of medical care.

 SRC applied for incorporation on June 18, 2003 and was approved by the N.C.
 Secretary of State on July 8, 2003.

 "Financial information about this organization and a copy of its license are available from the State Solicitation Licensing Branch at 919-807-2214 .
 The license is not an endorsement by the State."